 Calendar data is sensitive and often contains personal details.
-On-Call Optimizer is designed to minimize the amount of information processed using filtering, tag matching and storing the minimum details required.
+On-Call Optimizer minimizes the amount of information processed using filtering, matching and storing the minimum details required.

 Any event not matching both criteria is ignored and not processed further.
 On-Call Optimizer does not store any details of these events.

-Only events that are either organized or explicitly accepted by you are processed as sources of availability information.
+Only events that are either organized or explicitly accepted by the authenticated user are processed as sources of availability information.

 Events created by other users which appear on a calendar (e.g. because you have been invited to participate in the event), will be ignored by On-Call Optimizer until you accept the event on the calendar.
 This check is in place to prevent any user with the permissions to place invited events on your calendar from being able to create availability information for you.